15 of the best day trips from Sydney, Australia.

 Surf at Garie Beach or cliff-jump at Wattamolla.
 Go camping, hiking, swimming, and more!

-Going wine tasting is easily one of the best day trips from Sydney.
+Going wine tasting is a super fun day trip from Sydney.

 You can either visit an urban winery in the city for a more local experience, or take a day trip out to the Hunter Valley.